What is hydrogen?

 5. Increase the cooperation between the participants by sharing experiences and coordinate activities

-The city of Trondheim aims to play a vital role in the hydrogenvalue chain and intends to enhance the establishment of a robust regional infrastructure for renewable and fossil-free fuels including hydrogen.
+The city of Trondheim aims to play a vital role in the hydrogen value chain and intends to enhance the establishment of a robust regional infrastructure for renewable and fossil-free fuels including hydrogen.
 Europe's first hydrogen trucks are operated by ASKO Midt-Norge, located in Trondheim.

 The Vestfjorden Ferries operating the route between Bodø and the Lofoten islands will use hydrogen from 2025.
 The city of Bodø is the regional capital of Nordland county and a center for logistics and transports.
-The goal is to realize zero-emission transport systems within the next decades.
+The goal is to realise zero-emission transport systems within the next decades.
 Hydrogen is expected to play a key role in this ambition.

 NHF Team Norway participating at the 24h Hydrogen Rally in Denmark, 2021.From the left: Are Opstad Sæbø, Jan Erik Ødegård, Toyota Mirai, Helge Holen and Ingebjørg Telnes Wilhelmsen.